Platform Caveats

 Cisco Nexus OS

-• Nexus OS release 9.3 runs in 6 GB of RAM (netlab system default).
+• Nexus OS release 9.3 requires 6 GB of RAM (netlab system default).

 • Nexus OS release 10.1 requires 8 GB of RAM and will fail with a cryptic message claiming it’s running on unsupported hardware when it doesn’t have enough memory.